florianschanda/miss_hit/LEXING_ISSUES.md

 ```

 Quotations without separating whitespace are concatenated into
 whatever is lexed.
-For example this lexes as IDENT(foo)
+For example, this lexes as IDENT(foo)
 CARRAY(`barbaz`).
 Note no quotations here.
 ```
 foo bar'baz'